Mass Law Blog

 – Black Box Nature: The internal workings of LLMs are often referred to as a “black box.”
 Even the developers may not fully understand how the model arrives at its outputs.

-– Dynamic Generation: LLMs don’t store and retrieve text; they generate it dynamically based on learned patterns.
+– Dynamic Generation: The AI industry claims that LLMs don’t store and retrieve text in a conventional database format; they generate it dynamically based on learned patterns.
 This means that any similarity to copyrighted material in the output is a result of statistical prediction, not direct copying.

-– Distributed Information: Information from any single source is distributed across countless parameters in the model, making it impossible to isolate the influence of any particular work.
+– Distributed Information: The AI industry claims that Information from any single source is distributed across countless parameters in the model, making it impossible to isolate the influence of any particular work.

 – Proving Infringement: How can a plaintiff prove infringement when the allegedly infringing material can’t be directly observed or compared?